 Although most people are able to give blood, only about 4% of the population donate regularly.

 In England, around 8,000 blood transfusions are carried out every day.
 Therefore, the need for blood donations remains high.

 In particular, blood donations are needed from black and Asian people because the current levels of black and Asian donors are very low.
-Certain ethnic groups often require certain blood types, so having a range of donations from a wide range of ethnic groups is a more effective way to meet the potential demand for blood.
+Certain ethnic groups often require certain blood types, so having a range of donations from a wide range of ethnic groups is a more effective way of meeting the potential demand for blood.